eklitzke/scribl/examples/README.md

 memcached really is.
 For only six additional lines of code we're able to count statistics about update operations in memcached.
 Additionally,

-* this is fully threadsafe, running memcached in threaded mode works fine
+* this is fully threadsafe; running memcached in threaded mode works fine
 * memcached commands are still O(1), since the scribl increment operation is O(1)
-* logging/serialization is automatically happening in separate threads, which means that these operations don't block memcached (even when memcached itself is only running a single thread)
+* logging/serialization is happens in its own thread, which means that these operations don't block memcached (even if memcached itself is only running a single thread)